 1. DUI Charges NYC – Understanding the Legal Definition and Its Application

-Concept of Impairment and BAC Science
+Concept of Impairment and Bac Science

 In NYC DUI cases, the severity of DUI Charges hinges not only on the recorded BAC but also on scientifically supported factors such as food intake, absorption rates, metabolic variability, and the time gap between driving and chemical testing.